BoidCMS/boidcms.github.io/themes/tags.md

 ## Page
-The following are values from each page in the database, regardless of the type.
+The values below are retrieved from every page in the database, irrespective of its type.

 ### Type
 The page type.